Chapter 2.60

 “Architectural and engineering services” means professional services rendered by any person, other than a city employee, to perform activities within the scope of the professional practice of architecture (Chapter 18.08 RCW), professional practice of engineering and land surveying (Chapter 18.43 RCW), and/or professional practice of landscape architecture (Chapter 18.96 RCW).

-“Director” means the administrative services director.
+“Director” means the administrative services director or designee.

 “Formal competitive bid” is the process of advertising and receiving sealed written bids from prospective vendors.
 The selection of the vendor is primarily based on the lowest cost from a responsible vendor.